-Ketoacidosis occurs in diabetics when all of the sugar in their cells is used up and the body starts to burn fat as a replacement.
+Ketoacidosis occurs in diabetics when their cells don’t get the glucose they need (due to a lack of insulin, or too much insulin resulting in low blood glucose), the body starts to burn fat as a replacement.

-As this process develops, ketones can build up in blood (ketones are an acid developed from burning fat) which then changes the pH balance in blood making the balance too low.
+As this process develops, ketones can build up in the blood (ketones are an acid developed from burning fat) which then changes the pH balance in blood making the balance too low, where it becomes more acidic.
 This in turn sends a person into diabetic shock, which is a life threatening emergency.
 A person with diabetes can have this happen for three reasons:

 - Missing a meal.